Techgethr/audioanalyzer/README.md

 - Processing and saving results is now fully in S3 and `/tmp` (Lambda's temp directory).
 - Watcher mode and local processing remain available for use outside Lambda.

+## To Do
+- [ ] Automatic anonymization of sensitive data (PII, credit cards, etc.).
+- [ ] Integration with Cloud providers (Azure, AWS, Google Cloud, and others).
+- [ ] Web app to manage campaigns, and results.
+- [ ] Dashboard with interactive visualizations of the analyses.
+- [ ] Batch processing
+- [ ] REST API so that other systems can use the analysis.
+- [ ] Administration panel for user management and billing.
+- [ ] Product usage analytics.
+- [ ] Customization of analysis according to the sector (education, healthcare, call centers, etc.).
+- [ ] Identification of best practices and model agents.
+- [ ] Integration with CRMs and ticketing systems (Salesforce, Zendesk, HubSpot).
+- [ ] Automatic alerts to supervisors in case of critical situations (upset customer, potential termination, etc.).

 # Spanish Version

 ## Índice